 A New York Metro Super Lawyers

 “Rising Star,” Jaclyn serves on litigation teams defending claims with hundreds of millions of dollars at stake.
 Jaclyn is valued for her outstanding case management abilities, which include serving as the catalyst for a shared vision regarding strategy development and execution.
-Jaclyn’s attention to detail, acute organizational skill, integrity, enthusiasm, competence and ability to remain cool under pressure benefit clients and colleagues alike, who depend on her to manage even the most complex and large-scale class actions.
+Jaclyn’s clients and colleagues alike depend on her to manage even the most complex and large-scale class actions.